pchanial/python-for-data-scientists/source/ndarray.rst

 The NumPy array (``ndarray``) is defined by 4 attributes:

   :dtype: The common type of the array's data.
 It can be a basic type, such as integers, floats or strings of fixed length.
 NumPy provides many more basic types than Python does (``int8``, ``int16``, ``int32``, ``float16``, ``float32`` etc.).
-We will see that these basic dtype can be combined to create structured dtype, which are similar to records (or C struct).
-An extension provides quaternions as dtype.
+We will see that these basic data types can be combined to create structured data types, which are similar to records (or C struct).
+The set of basic data types can also be extended (a `non-official extension <https://github.com/martinling/numpy_quaternion>`_ provides a basic data type for quaternions, which can be used like the native ones).

           .. warning:: The name ``float128`` is misleading.
 This data type is unlikely to represent quadruple precision (but C type ``long double`` instead).
 Try: